google-ar/WebARonTango/README.md

 <img src="markdown/images/QRCodeButton.png"/>

 allows to introduce URLs encoded in QRCodes.
-I personally do not like introducing long/complex URLs using the on screen touch keyboard on Android, so QRCodes come to the rescue.
-In order to use this functionality it will be required the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay if it is not installed on the device already.
+I personally do not like introducing long/complex URLs using the on screen touch keyboard on Android, so QRCodes can come handy (not mandatory to be used).
+In order to use this functionality it will be required the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay if it is not already installed on the device.
 Do not worry, the app itself will prompt you to install it and redirect you to the store automagically the first time you press the QRCode button if the Barcode Scanner app is not present.
 There are multiple QRCode generators around the web but I highly recommend to use [The QRCode Generator](https://www.the-qrcode-generator.com/).

 The last introduced and loaded URL will be stored for future executions of the app.

-### Overview of the WebAR APIs
+### <a name="overview_of_the_webar_apis>Overview of the WebAR APIs</a>

-This implementation of WebAR is an addition of some features on top of the [WebVR API v1.1 specification](https://webvr.info/).
-AR and VR share many common concepts like tracking or even a see through camera or a depth sensor, as they can be found in both AR and VR devices.
-As mentioned in the disclaimer above, this API is still experimental and it is just a proposal os a possible solution.
+This implementation of WebAR is an addition of some features on top of the [WebVR API specification](https://webvr.info/).
+AR and VR share many common concepts like motion tracking or even a see through camera or a depth sensor, as they can be found in both AR and VR devices (Google Tango, Microsoft Hololens, HTC Vive, ...).
+As mentioned in the disclaimer above, this API is still experimental and it is just a proposal of a possible solution.

-If you are not familiar with the WebVR API, I highly recommend that you review it before continuing as some basic knowledge of it will be assumed in the following paragraphs.
+If you are not familiar with the [WebVR API](https://webvr.info/), I highly recommend that you review it before continuing as some basic knowledge of it will be assumed in the following paragraphs.

+All the documentation specific to the new APIs inside WebVR can be found online at: [http://judax.github.io/webar/doc/webarapi](http://judax.github.io/webar/doc/webarapi) that is generated from the file WebARAPI.js found in this repository.

 The main point of entry for the WebAR API is still the `VRDisplay` instance as in WebVR.
-Actually, if an AR device such as Tango (which this implementation is based on) wants to be used for 6DOF (6 Degrees Of Freedom) VR experiences (non AR), the WebVR API as is could be used.
+Actually, if an AR device such as Tango wants to be used for 6DOF (6 Degrees Of Freedom) VR experiences (non AR), the WebVR API as is could be used.
 The `getPose` and `getFrameData` calls will correctly return the position and orientation acquired from the underlying hardware implementation.

-But there are some new features that the WebVR v1.1 spec does not include and that provide additional functionality based on the AR underlying platform.
-These new characteristics can be identified using the `VRDisplayCapabilities` instance obtained from the `VRDisplay` instance that now exposes 2 new flags to specify if it:
+But there are some new features that the WebVR spec does not include and that provide additional functionality based on the underlying AR platform.
+These new characteristics can be identified using the `VRDisplayCapabilities` instance obtained from the `VRDisplay` instance that now exposes 2 new flags to specify if the device:

-* [hasPointCloud](./VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying plataform.
+* [hasPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying plataform.
-* [hasSeeThroughCamera](./VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying see through camera to show the real world.
+* [hasSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying see through camera to show the real world.

-If any of these flags are enabled (true), a new set of functionalities and APIs can be used always using the [VRDisplay](./VRDisplay.html) as a starting point to retrieve them.
+If any of these flags are enabled (true), a new set of functionalities and APIs can be used always using the [VRDisplay](http://judax.github.io/webar/doc/webarapi/VRDisplay.html) as a starting point.
 The new methods in the `VRDisplay` instance are:

-* [getMaxPointCloudVertexCount](./VRDisplay.html): Provides the maximum number of points in the point cloud.
+* [getMaxNumberOfPointsInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Provides the maximum number of points in the point cloud.
-* [getPointCloud](./VRDisplay.html): Updates and/or retrieves the points in the [point cloud](./VRPointCloud.html).
+* [getPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Updates and/or also retrieves the points in the [point cloud](http://judax.github.io/webar/doc/webarapi/VRPointCloud.html).
-* [getPickingPointAndPlaneInPointCloud](./VRDisplay.html): Allows to calculate a colission [point and plane](./VRPickingPointAndPlane.html) between a 2D position and a ray casted on to the point cloud.
+* [getPickingPointAndPlaneInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Allows to calculate a colission [point and plane](http://judax.github.io/webar/doc/webarapi/VRPickingPointAndPlane.html) between a normalized 2D position and a ray casted on to the point cloud.
-* [getSeeThroughCamera](./VRDisplay.html): Retrieves a structure that represents the [see through camera](VRSeeThroughCamera.html) so it can be used for both correct fustrum calculation and for rendering the video feed.
+* [getSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Retrieves a structure that represents the [see through camera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) so it can be used for both correct fustrum calculation and for rendering the video feed.

 At a glance it is obvious that some new data structures/classes have been created to support some new functionalities as the underlying Tango platform allows new types of interactions/features.
-Most of the calls are pretty straightforward and the documentation might provide some idea of how they could be integrated in any or nex web application.
-The one that might need a bit more explanation is the VRSeeThroughCamera class as it even provides some useful information (what are called the camera intrinsics), it still does not expose how it could be used to render the camera feed in an application.
+Most of the calls are pretty straightforward and the documentation might provide some idea of how they could be integrated in any web application.
+The one that might need a bit more explanation is the [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) class as it provides some useful information about the camera parameters (what are called the camera intrinsics), but still does not expose how it could be used to render the camera feed in an application.
 In the current implementation, the approach that has been selected is to create a new overloaded function in the [WebGL API](https://www.khronos.org/registry/webgl/specs/1.0).
 The [WebGLRenderingContext](https://www.khronos.org/registry/webgl/specs/1.0/#5.14) now exposes the following function:

 ```
 void texImage2D(GLenum target, GLint level, GLenum internalformat, GLenum format, GLenum type, VRSeeThroughCamera? source);